John Heminges: Work

-The extent and nature of Heminges' acting is not entirely clear.
+The extent and nature of Heminges's acting is not entirely clear.
 He is known to have performed in Ben Jonson's Sejanus and Every Man in His Humour (in both cases, alongside Shakespeare).
 A Jacobean inscription in the 1616 Jonson folio lists him playing the role of Corbaccio in Volpone; since the same list includes Nathan Field, who did not join the King's Men until 1616, it seems that Heminges continued to act, at least intermittently, into his fifties.
-Edmond Malone reported seeing Heminges' name associated with the role of Falstaff; there is, however, no other evidence of this connection.
+Edmond Malone reported seeing Heminges's name associated with the role of Falstaff; there is, however, no other evidence of this connection.
 There is little more evidence to substantiate the claim later made by an actor to Alexander Pope that Heminges was a tragedian.
 Of his activities as manager more is known.
 Court documents relating to the King's Men generally list Heminges as the recipient of money due the company; the records of Henry Herbert indicate that Heminges at least sometimes served as the point of contact between the company and the Master of the Revels.
 He appears to have owned a structure abutting the Globe Theatre, which may have been used as an alehouse.
 He served as trustee for Shakespeare when the latter purchased a house in Blackfriars in 1613.